JaMo42/mpsc.h/README.md

 Since the queues ownership is shared between all senders/receivers, a closed queue is still kept alive and can be re-opened by creating new senders/receivers to it despite all senders/receivers having been dropped previously, unlike for example in rust where once all senders/receivers are dropped the queue is closed for good.
 The queue is only deleted once all senders and receivers are dropped.
-I don't know if this is every useful and it's not a consicous design decision but just how the implementation works.
+I don't know if this is ever useful and it's not a conscious design decision but just how the implementation works.

 ## License